1125.00P Financial Need Review Procedure

 In CaMS, check the box when a One-Time-Service calculation is to be applied.
 Each of the One-Time Service may only be provided once during the life of a case.
 Refer to Financial Need Review Policy for a complete list of one-time-services.
 Documentation of need and requirements of service must be based on a prescription and/ or specific evaluation and maintained in the record of services.

 One-Time Service calculation only applies to one-time services.
-If other services are planned at the same time, a separate calculation of consumer participation in the cost of services is required.
-The one-time service calculation should be completed first.
+If other services are planned at the same time, a separate calculation of participant contribution in the cost of services is required.
+The One-Time Service calculation should be completed first.
 All comparable benefits must be applied prior to ACCES-VR funding.

 The One-Time-Service calculation multiplies ‘Available Resources’ by 15%.
-The reduced Spend Down amount will be shown on the Calculation form and referenced in the consumer letter.
+The reduced Spend Down amount will be shown on the Calculation form and referenced in the participant letter.